astrogirlnim/lapack_ai/MODERNIZATION/memory_bank/mmemory_bank_activeContext.md

 **Sprint Focus**: Foundation Setup and Architecture Documentation

 ### Immediate Context
 The LAPACK AI modernization project is in its initial setup phase.
 We have comprehensive documentation from the BrainLift directory outlining a 5-day implementation plan to modernize LAPACK for AI/ML use cases.
-The project aims to add GPU acceleration, Python-friendly APIs, enhanced error handling, real-time monitoring, and containerized deployment to the existing LAPACK 3.12.1 codebase.
+The project aims to add GPU acceleration, AlphaTensor matrix multiplication, Python-friendly APIs, enhanced error handling, real-time monitoring, and containerized deployment to the existing LAPACK 3.12.1 codebase.
+AI-driven development (Claude Code, Cursor) will accelerate implementation by generating 80% of code.

 ### Project Structure Discovery
 ```